stanleychg/Quizzy/README.txt

-Thank you MIT for inviting me to use Github for the 1st time!
-It is the first version control system that I have used.
-Even with this application, I am learning something new!

 Quick Facts:
 -All images are stored in res/drawable-mdpi/
 -All layouts are stored in res/layouts
--App currently designed for Landscape use
--App currently optimized for mobile phones
+-App currently designed and optimized for Landscape use on mobile phones

 Quizzy, a combination of index cards and a vocabulary building application, is split into two packages:
 -wordgames.game